-It should be noted that much of the information regarding baculovirus RNA polymerase has been derived from in vitro transcription assays [16, 45] and these systems involve the addition of DNA templates containing late promoter elements.
+It should be noted that much of the information regarding baculovirus RNA polymerase has been derived from in vitro transcription assays [17, 45] and these systems involve the addition of DNA templates containing late promoter elements.
 Since this DNA is purified and presumably protein free, it is not clear how well these systems reflect late transcription in infected cells.
 Future analysis of transcription from templates complexed with proteins may yield information on additional proteins involved in the activation of late transcription.
 In addition, whereas the baculovirus RNA polymerase complex is limited to four proteins, a number of other proteins are required for late transcription in transient assays (see below).

-Termination of late mRNAs
+Termination and polyadenylation of early and late mRNAs